Jonathan Hay (publicist): Publicist career

-Starting out in the music business as a publicist, his first professional project was with Quo, a short lived hip-hip duo who were signed to Michael Jackson's MJJ Productions.
+Starting his career in the music business as a publicist, Hay launched his first professional project with Quo, a short-lived hip-hop duo signed to Michael Jackson's MJJ Productions.
 Subsequently, Hay worked with Jackson's producer Teddy Riley.

-Hay's first success was achieved with Days of the New, the multi-platinum rock band who had four hit singles; most notably "Touch, Peel and Stand" that Billboard awarded "All-Time Greatest Mainstream Rock Song".
-In 2003, Travis Meeks, the lead singer of the group slammed the publicist for making premature disclosures, which the musician felt "actually damaged his chances" to advance his career with Guns N' Roses.
-After the purported conflict, Hay still worked with Meeks years later.
+Hay achieved early success with Days of the New, a multi-platinum rock band that earned four hit singles, most notably "Touch, Peel and Stand", which Billboard named the "All-Time Greatest Mainstream Rock Song".
+In 2003, Travis Meeks, the lead singer of the group, criticized the publicist for making premature disclosures that the musician felt damaged his chances to advance his career with Guns N' Roses.
+Despite this conflict, Hay continued to work with Meeks years later.

-Hay worked as a publicist for Death Row Records and announced its catalog was being sold to Hasbro.
-In 2012, Hay was part of a guardianship case involving teen actress Ariel Winter, a star on the TV series Modern Family, and her mother, Chrisoula "Crystal" Workman.
-Workman sent a cease and desist to Hay in which he responded to TMZ, "I feel terrible that a 14-year-old child has to suffer the consequences of her own mother's unfortunate decisions."
-Hay testified in court and signed a declaration for Ariel Winter in favor of her staying with her sister Shanelle Workman Gray.
+Hay also worked as a publicist for Death Row Records, announcing the sale of its catalog to Hasbro.
+In 2012, Hay became involved in a guardianship case involving teenage actress Ariel Winter, a star on the television series Modern Family, and her mother, Chrisoula "Crystal" Workman.
+After Workman sent a cease and desist letter to Hay, he responded to TMZ, stating that he felt terrible a 14-year-old child had to suffer the consequences of her mother's unfortunate decisions.
+Hay later testified in court and signed a declaration supporting Winter's request to stay with her sister, Shanelle Workman Gray.
 In 2013, Hay publicized a book about the Kardashian family.

 Hay was in both Vogue and Vanity Fair for a philanthropy project in Florida.
 Hay spoke out in Rolling Stone on March 24, 2016 (Issue 1257) to publicly support Kesha during her sexual assault lawsuit against Dr. Luke.
 The magazine called Hay a "crisis management expert".

 Hay told The Sun that his frequent collaborator Cyhi The Prynce wrote the lyrics to "Famous", the song that caused the public battle between Taylor Swift, Kanye West and Kim Kardashian.
 According to Hollywood Life, a source close to West said, "Cyhi is a creative contributor on the song, in which he has been credited accordingly.
 However, the specific Taylor lyrics were written by Kanye himself."